Starrcade '85: The Gathering

 Starrcade '85: The Gathering was the third annual Starrcade professional wrestling closed-circuit television event produced by Jim Crockett Promotions under the National Wrestling Alliance (NWA) banner.
 It took place on November 28, 1985, from the Greensboro Coliseum Complex in Greensboro, North Carolina and Omni Coliseum in Atlanta, Georgia, with the event going back and forth from both arenas.

-The main event was between Ric Flair and Dusty Rhodes for the NWA World Heavyweight Championship.
-Their feud escalated when Flair broke Rhodes' ankle in September.
+The main event was between Ric Flair and Dusty Rhodes for the NWA World Heavyweight Championship in a rematch from the prior year's Starrcade.
+Their feud escalated when Flair broke Rhodes' ankle in September 1985.
 After the event, Flair formed the Four Horsemen stable, and continued to feud with Rhodes.
-Other matches included Magnum T. A. and Tully Blanchard in an "I Quit" steel cage match for the NWA United States Heavyweight Championship, and The Rock 'n' Roll Express and the team of Ivan and Nikita Koloff in a Steel Cage Match for the NWA World Tag Team Championship.
+Other matches included Magnum T. A. and Tully Blanchard in an "I Quit" steel cage match for the NWA United States Heavyweight Championship, and the Rock 'n' Roll Express and the team of Ivan Koloff and Nikita Koloff in a steel cage match for the NWA World Tag Team Championship.

 In 2014, the WWE Network included the previous Starrcades (1983–1986), which had been transmitted via closed-circuit television, alongside the rest of the Starrcades in the pay-per-view section.

 Background

 Ric Flair, the NWA World Heavyweight Champion in 1985.

 The main feud heading into Starrcade was between Ric Flair and Dusty Rhodes over the NWA World Heavyweight Championship.
-Flair was in his third reign as the champion, and his reign at the time had lasted for over a year.
+Flair was in his third reign as the champion, and his reign at the time had lasted over a year.
 On September 29 at the Omni in Atlanta, after Flair defeated Nikita Koloff in a steel cage match, Nikita and Ivan Koloff attacked Flair until Rhodes came and fought them off.
 Ole and Arn Anderson then came, and, along with Flair, beat down Rhodes.
 Flair broke Rhodes' left ankle with a diving knee drop, and applied the figure four leglock.

-Previous Starrcade events have been held at the Greensboro Coliseum, and this event was the first to be expanded, and held in two locations, with both also serving as locations for broadcasting via closed-circuit television.
-It was the first time an event was broadcast live from two locations.
-In 1985, the World Wrestling Federation was an emerging competitor to Jim Crockett Promotions, and created the WrestleMania event, which had significant success.
-The following year's WrestleMania, WrestleMania 2, was created similar to Starrcade, being held in three locations.
+Previous Starrcade events were held at the Greensboro Coliseum, with this the first to expand to two locations, both served by closed-circuit television.
+This was the first event broadcast live from two locations.
+In 1985, the competing World Wrestling Federation created WrestleMania, and WrestleMania 2 took place in three locations as a response to Starrcade '85.